wankdanker/node-datagram-stream/README.md

 var udp = require('datagram-stream');

 var stream = udp({
+    address     : '0.0.0.0'   //address to bind to
-    multicast  : '239.5.5.5' //multicast ip address to send to and listen on , port     : 5555        //udp port to send to and listen on , loopback : true        //boolean: whether or not to receive sent datagrams
+    , multicast : '239.5.5.5' //multicast ip address to send to and listen on , port      : 5555        //udp port to send to and listen on , loopback  : true        //boolean: whether or not to receive sent datagrams
                               //         on the loopback device.
 Only applies to
                               //         multicast.
 Default: false });

 //pipe whatever is received to stdout